phipsonlab/phipson-lab-website/index.md

 {% capture text %}

-We are a team of enthusiastic researchers that want to push the frontier of data science.
+We are a diverse team of enthusiastic researchers pushing the frontiers of bioinformatics and statistical genomics.
-We strive to build an inclusive environment for research, and recognize the value of diversity in the process of discovery.
+We strive to build an inclusive environment for research, recognizing that diversity in perspectives and backgrounds enhances the process of scientific discovery.

 {%
   include button.html